-\textbf{ Generalization on CLIP.} We further examine the generalization ability of APT on the shallow-fusion based VLP model, \emph{i.e.}, CLIP~\cite{conf/icml/RadfordKHRGASAM21}, under the base-to-new classification task~\cite{conf/cvpr/ZhouYL022}, of which results are given in Tab.~\ref{table_generalization}.
+We further examine the generalization ability of APT on the shallow-fusion based VLP model, \emph{i.e.}, CLIP~\cite{conf/icml/RadfordKHRGASAM21}, under the base-to-new classification task~\cite{conf/cvpr/ZhouYL022}, of which results are given in Tab.~\ref{table_generalization}.
 In this task, the model needs to adapt to the base dataset, and will be further evaluated on unseen data (new dataset).
-The detailed setting is given in Appendix.
 The compared methods include zero-shot CLIP, CoOp~\cite{journals/ijcv/ZhouYLL22} and CoCoOp~\cite{conf/cvpr/ZhouYL022}.
+The detailed settings are given in \textbf{Appendix}.
 From this table, we first observe that zero-shot CLIP has a strong transferring learning ability.
 Due to its large-scale pre-training, it can obtain superior performance under the new task evaluations.
 However, without tuning on base datasets, its performance is much inferior than PETL methods.
 In terms of CoOp, it can achieve satisfactory performance for base task adaption.
-However, its generalization is very limited to new tasks, only $63.22\%$ on average, suggesting an over-fitting problem.
-In a stark contrast, APT can obtain a good performance in adapting base tasks while generalizing well to the new ones.
-Compared to the latest PETL methods for CLIP, \emph{i.e.} CoCoOp, its performance is also consistently better under two settings.
-These results confirm the generalization ability of APT.
+However, its generalization is limited to new tasks, only $63.22\%$ on average, suggesting the over-fitting problem.
+In stark contrast, APT can obtain a good performance in adapting base tasks while generalizing well to new ones.
+Compared to latest PETL methods for CLIP, \emph{i.e.} CoCoOp, its performance is also consistently better under two settings.
+These results confirm the generalization of APT.

-\textbf{Parameter Efficiency.} In Fig.~\ref{fig4:PPcurve}, we also present the performance comparison of APT to other PETL methods with different parameter costs.
-As can be seen, Deep Prompt are much inferior than other methods in terms of parameter efficiency and performance, suggesting its difficulty on VL adaption.
-Adapter~\cite{conf/cvpr/Sung0B22} and Scaled PA~\cite{conf/iclr/HeZMBN22}, as the advanced PETL methods, are all parameter efficient, and their adaptions are also plausible on VQA.
-However, the overall performance of these two methods is close, which is beyond expectation.
-Compared to these adapter-based methods, the performance of APT can achieve obvious gains at a scale of about 2M parameters, which becomes stable as the parameter size grows.
-Overall, these results well confirm the effectiveness of APT towards efficient VLadaption.